-TortoiseSVN is a free, open-source Subversion (SVN) client that integrates seamlessly with Windows Explorer .
-Rather than functioning as an IDE-specific plugin, it operates as a Windows shell extension, placing version control commands directly in the context menu of any file or folder .
-This approach allows developers to manage repositories without leaving the familiar Windows file management environment, making version control accessible regardless of which IDE or tools they use .
+TortoiseSVN is a free, open-source Subversion (SVN) client that works directly with Windows Explorer.
+Instead of being a plugin for a specific IDE, it acts as a Windows shell extension, adding version control options to the right-click menu of any file or folder.
+This lets developers handle repositories without leaving the usual Windows file system, so they can use version control no matter what IDE or tools they prefer.

 Key Features